-This feature is only available in NCache Enterprise Edition.
+This feature is only available in NCache Enterprise.

-Why to Use Compression
+Why Use Compression

 <compression enabled="true" threshold="500kb"/>